polkadot-fellows/Evaluations/evidence/davidsalami/0001-davidsalami-12-2025-retention-evidence.md

 https://github.com/paritytech/polkadot-sdk/pull/10140 - A PR from the Hyperbridge Team which adds an Inherent that would handle Hyperbridge Consensus Updates to the Polkadot Hub

-### **Contributions to Polakdot-sdk**
+### **Direct Contributions to Polkadot-sdk**

-I implemented EIP-7702 for pallet-revive - https://github.com/paritytech/polkadot-sdk/pull/10851
+* I have a PR under review for a spec compliant EIP-7702  implementation for pallet-revive.
+This will enable Polkadot Hub support account abstraction for EOAs - https://github.com/paritytech/polkadot-sdk/pull/10851

 ---